yigitsever/gradecoin-site/content/_index.md

 ## I hacked the server!
 That wasn't supposed to happen :( I did not place any intentional vulnerabilities to the system so if you cracked something, it was not intended.
 Please don't abuse it and let me know so I can patch it.

+## I want to contribute!
+Thank you!
+The code for Gradecoin and this site are open source so you can take a look and let me know if you have any improvements, corrections, typos to point out or whatever.
+Both documentation (this site) and code contributions are appreciated.
+[My git server](https://git.yigitsever.com/) will be somewhat ahead of the [GitHub](https://github.com/yigitsever/gradecoin) repository but I will sync them at every major milestone.

 ## Submission?
 At the end of the _simulation_, your Gradecoin balance will be your grade.
-I will also expect a unique client programmed in either;
+I will also expect your client for submission, programmed in either;

 - c
 - c++
+- dart/typescript
+- go
 - perl
+- python
 - rust
-- python
-- dart/typescript
 - random assortment of bash scripts

 If your favourite programming language is missing please let me know 🤷?

 ## Can my friends play?
-Probably not at this point.
-I've allowed a couple of people during the testnet phase but don't intend to any more.
+Sure!
+They can get in contact with me until the end of the testnet phase.

 ## How and or Why?
 - [Built](https://xkcd.com/2314/), [with](https://lofi.cafe/) [Rust](https://xkcd.com/2418/)